Back to School Sale: $100 OFF Sitewide Shop now

 Role of Sweat Glands in the Body

-The human body consists of over 5 million sweat glands.
-These are mainly of two types, apocrine glands and eccrine glands.
-The apocrine glands are located everywhere where hair is and produce thick sweat.
+The human body consists of over 5 million sweat glands, mainly of two types: apocrine glands and eccrine glands.
+The apocrine glands are located everywhere hair is and produce thick sweat.

 On the other hand, the eccrine glands are present on the whole surface of the skin and they produce watery sweat.
 The role of these sweat glands in the body is to regulate temperature.

 This happens through evaporative cooling.
-It means that whenever the temperature of the surroundings rises, sweat glands are stimulated.
+It means that sweat glands are stimulated whenever the temperature of the surroundings rises.
 And the sweat that is produced evaporates to give a cooling sensation.

 Normal Thermoregulatory Sweating

-A control center for temperature regulation lies in the hypothalamus.
-It senses the increase in temperature and sends signals to sweat glands through postganglionic sympathetic innervation.
+The hypothalamus is a control center for temperature regulation.
+It senses an increase in temperature and sends signals to sweat glands through postganglionic sympathetic innervation.

-In response, sweat glands produce sweat that reduces the temperature of the body by evaporation.
+In response, sweat glands produce sweat that reduces the body’s temperature by evaporation.

 Abnormal Excessive Sweating

-Normal sweating is the response to hot temperature, emotional status, stress, spicy food intake, and even hormonal imbalance.
-However, abnormal excessive sweating is sweating in the absence of these triggers, or sweating more than usual even when such stimuli are present.
+Normal sweating is a response to hot temperatures, emotional status, stress, spicy food intake, and even hormonal imbalance.
+However, abnormal excessive sweating is sweating in the absence of these triggers or sweating more than usual even when such stimuli are present.

-It occurs when the weather is pleasant or cold, you are in a happy mood, there is no menses or menopause, and you are at rest.
+It occurs when the weather is pleasant or cold, you are in a happy mood, there is no menses or menopause, and you are resting.

 Sweating, as a multifactorial Trait